snowirbis/munin-mikrotik-go/README.md

 # munin-mikrotik-go
-Munin modules to monitor MikroTik router activity / writen in Go
+Munin modules to monitor MikroTik router activity / writen in Go, using gopkg.in/routeros.v2

 Add following to your munin plugins.conf